 - Do not take iron supplements

-- Do not eat corn, seeds, nuts & peas
+- Do not eat corn, seeds, nuts and peas

 - During the week before the big day, get your prescription for Moviprep (or other similar products) filled.
 Your doctor will have given you this prescription.